 Tokyo Mega Illumi

-Tokyo Mega Illumi is held every winter at Oi Racecourse and happens every year, featuring illuminations of the Japanese countryside, seasonal motifs and even a wisteria tunnel made of lilac lights.
+Tokyo Mega Illumi takes place every winter at Oi Racecourse.
+Held annually, it features large-scale illuminations inspired by the Japanese countryside, seasonal designs and even a wisteria tunnel created from soft lilac lights.

 Hirakata Park Flowering Illumination

-Held from early November and all the way through to April, Osaka's Hirakata Park is taken over by sparkling lights, family-friendly rides and eye-catching Christmas trees.
+Held from early November to April, Osaka's Hirakata Park is transformed with sparkling lights, family-friendly rides and eye-catching Christmas trees.

 Sagamiko Illumillion

-Based in Lake Sagami Resort Pleasure Forest, The Sagamiko Illumillion is one of the largest winter illuminations in the Kanto Region.
-Hillsides come alive with around six million lights, an animated light show and a dancing water fountain.
-There’s also a chair lift up the hillside and amusement park rides.
+Located at Lake Sagami Resort Pleasure Forest, the Sagamiko Illumillion is one of the largest winter illuminations in the Kanto region.
+Hillsides glow with around six million lights, complemented by animated light shows and a dancing water fountain.
+Visitors can also enjoy a chair lift up the hillside and nearby amusement park attractions.

-Read more: The Best Things To Do in Winter in Japan: Christmas Displays, Snow Sports and More
+Read more about the Best Winter Activities in Japan: Christmas Displays, Snow Sports and More

 2. Take a dip in a steamy onsen hot spring